Land Management Field Practicum 2020

 May, 31- June 14 2020

 The Land Management Field Practicum is a 2-week field practicum in Wyoming that engages students from Yale, University of Wyoming, Sheridan College, and Texas A&M-Kingsville in a collaborative, decision-making process to address a natural resource management question or issue.
 Each year, the management question changes.
 This year the practicum will evaluate efficacy of habitat restoration and management completed on Wyoming rangelands during the early 2000s.
 As an added point of study, some of these areas were burned by a wildfire in 2011 so our team will also make comparisons between vegetation and habitat between unburned and burned sites will be highlighted.
+Click here to read more about the habitat project the practicum will be centered around.
 This work will be used by conservation partners in Northeast Wyoming to determine what management needs to be done going forward as well as used to apply for funding for management that may be needed.

 Week 1: Students during week one participate in lectures and field visits that introduce them to rangelands, plant identification, project design, and field methods.
 During this week, students work collaboratively to develop data collection methods (with guidance from instructors) that will allow them to answer the management question at hand.

 Week 2: During week two, students head into the field and put their methods to work collecting data.
 Students then spend the fall analyzing data and authoring a report, which will be used by the land managers who requested the project to make informed decisions.